 In addition to the expanded early education program, the center also provides comprehensive community-based prevention, intervention and treatment services for all families — including blended, kinship, adoptive, and foster families—and brings affordable and accessible mental health services to the under-insured and uninsured, as well as families and individuals with limited or no resources for such care.

-In early 2014, responding to a critical need in Los Angeles County, Maryvale opened the St. Vincent de Paul Emergency Shelter Center program at its Rosemead campus for children 12 and younger who have recently been removed from their homes due to abuse, neglect or abandonment—children in the midst of crisis or those transitioning between foster placements.
+In early 2014, responding to a critical need in Los Angeles County, Maryvale opened the St. Vincent de Paul Emergency Shelter program at its Rosemead campus for children 6-12 years old who had recently been removed from their homes due to abuse, neglect or abandonment, children in the midst of crisis or those transitioning between foster placements.
 The program provided short-term care in a specialized setting.
 Children received immediate medical attention and educational and social emotional assessments that assisted Child Protective Services and the dependency court in making the best decisions possible for the child’s future care.
 The program was successful at the time; but has since been closed.